View RFIs

 • Blue - Low

-6-The stakeholder with whom the RFI is pending a response.
+6-The stakeholder with whom the RFI is awaiting a response currently.

 7-The trade or division of work carried out by the contractor company that created the RFI.